whwuhan/coolender/README.md

 ![Coolender](img_temp/QQ20210312-204234.png)

-**PS: Although, we use instancing to render point cloud in sphere type, but it's still performance-consuming, if it's a large point cloud with too many points.**
+**PS: Although, we use instancing with face culling to render point cloud in sphere type, but it's still performance-consuming, if it's a large point cloud with too many points.**

 ### 5.2  Different render type for polygon mesh